-- Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: None, this is a non-project action. - m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: None. - 9.
-Housing - Approximately how many units would be provided, if any?
+I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

+None, this is a non-project action.

+m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:

+9. Housing

+a.
+Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing.

-Not applicable, this is a non-project action. - b.
+b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high-, middle- or low-income housing.

-Not applicable, this is a non-project action. - c.
-Proposed measures to reduce or control housing impacts, if any: None. - 10.
-Aesthetics - a.
+c.
+Proposed measures to reduce or control housing impacts, if any: None.

+10. Aesthetics

+- a.
 What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?

 Not applicable, this is a non-project action. - b.
 What views in the immediate vicinity would be altered or obstructed?
 Not applicable, this is a non-project action. - c.
 Proposed measures to reduce or control aesthetic impacts, if any: None.